Kitware/geowatch/README.rst

     geowatch finish_install

-If you use the fully featured install command (which can be run even if GeoWATCH is already installed), you can test that your install is functioning correctly by running the doctests in the ``geowatch`` module:
+If you use the fully featured install command (which can be run even if GeoWATCH is already installed), or have at least installed `xdoctest <https://github.com/Erotemic/xdoctest>`_, you can test that your install is functioning correctly by running the doctests in the ``geowatch``
+module:

 .. code:: bash